 Furthermore, the same rule applies when the employee receives bad treatment from the employer’s representative or any of the immediate members of the employer’s family.
 However, employees cannot use resignation to avoid termination due to just or authorized causes.

-Moreover, the employee may also ask DOLE’s assistance in cases where the cause for the immediate resignation are a labor rights violation or unlawful practices.
+Moreover, the employee may also ask for DOLE’s assistance in cases where the cause for the immediate resignation is a labor rights violation or unlawful practices.

 Lastly, the employer can also waive the 30-day notice at their own discretion.
 In other cases, they may also require a longer notice period when the resigning employee’s position is highly technical.